abhishektyagi2912/Ophelia-Strokes-artdesigner/README.md

 # Ophelia Strokes
-Summary: A python program that generates abstract art with variety of styles, shapes, adjustable options and randomization, using pygame.
+A python program that generates abstract art with variety of styles, shapes, adjustable options and randomization, using pygame.

 ## Requirement
 1. Python version: 3.7.6